josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🐼_The_Procurement_Of_The_Rings/README.md

 * give each actor its strongest fair case before critique;
 * ask what each actor would need to disclose to defend itself;
 * track where commercial litigation may create accidental public accountability.

+Because this is an active legal and procurement issue, the evidential discipline matters.

+Memory, archive context, and pattern recognition may help route the questions.

+They do not replace sourcing.

 ⸻